yihanchen3/Image-Recognition-and-Object-Tracking-on-Raspberry-Pi-based-ROS-Robot/README.md

-# Object Tracking Control on Ackermann Steering Car in ROS
+# Ackermann Steering Car Development in ROS

 This repository contains the code for an autonomous vehicle control built using ROS (Robot Operating System) and OpenCV on a Raspberry Pi-based Ackermann steering car.
 The system is designed to recognize objects, track them, and control the vehicle's movement based on marker detection and color tracking.